 You want to find the right care for your child with special needs.
 The military offers quality, affordable child care with options both on installation and off.
 We can help you find the best fit for your child and your family.
 Find out more with EFMP & Me or with these resources:

-This toolkit from the Department of Defense will help you navigate the special education services and opportunities available for your child.
-With specific information for children, from birth to age 18, you can learn about early intervention services, help during relocation, educational rights granted by the Americans with Disabilities Act and much more.
+This toolkit from the Department of Defense provides information for you and your child with special needs.
+Learn about early intervention services and find help during relocation.
+Understand educational rights granted by the Americans with Disabilities Act and much more.

 The first step in any special education plan is developing an Individual Education Program, or IEP.
-After an evaluation, an IEP becomes a roadmap you can take with you, laying out the instruction and services needed to help your child succeed.
+After an evaluation, an IEP becomes a roadmap you can take with you.
+It lays out the instruction and services to help your child succeed.
 The sooner you get started, the better.

-Reduce some of the stress of moving to a new school with the right preparation.
-Make sure your child's IEP is current.
-Bring a copy of the IEP with you to present to your new child's new school.
-Work collaboratively with the school to support your child's transition and implementation of the IEP.
-While the new school's services may not look exactly like what was previously provided, they are required to provide comparable services.
+Make sure your child’s IEP stays current.
+When you move, give a copy of the IEP to your child’s new school.
+Work hand-in-hand with the school to support your child’s transition and to implement the IEP.
+The new school’s services may not look exactly like their previous school.
+However, they are required to provide comparable services.